 When most homeowners think about replacing their old garage door they don’t typically entertain the possibility that their new door could be aluminum.
-Instead they think wood, or maybe steel.
+Instead, they think of wood, or maybe steel.
 But that’s about it.
-Aluminum garage doors however have been taking a greater and greater portion of the garage door market and for a number of good reasons.
+Aluminum garage doors however have been taking a greater and greater portion of the garage door market and for several good reasons.

 - First, they can have a very sleek, contemporary look